KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

 ```

 But in the LD-linked .ELF version the structure elements were assigned with faulty addresses
-and the programm runs in the INT3/TRAP in the ``` if()``` condition:
+and the programm runs in the INT3/TRAP in the ``` if()``` condition :

 ![file ldBugStaticalAddressAssignmentLDError.png not found](ldBugStaticalAddressAssignmentLDError.png)

-Instead in the LINK.EXE-linked .EXE version the structure elements were assigned correctly:
+Instead in the LINK.EXE-linked .EXE version the structure elements were assigned correctly :

 ![file ldBugStaticalAddressAssignmentLINKEXEOkay.png not found](ldBugStaticalAddressAssignmentLINKEXEOkay.png)